 To use this method you would generally connect the robot to your own WiFi or use an ethernet cable into the Pi to your own network.

 rosrun ubiquity_motor upgrade_firmware.py

-After entering your email address, you should receive an access token.
-Enter this token and either accept the default version which is seen in the above table or specify a different version perhaps for latest features.
+After entering your email address, you should receive an email with an access token.
+Enter this token and either accept the default version which is seen in the above table or specify a different version perhaps for latest features or perhaps an older trusted release (eg. specify version 35 by typing in ‘v35’).
 The download will start and upgrade the motor controller board.